jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/installation-instructions/openfoam.md

 Option 3: blueCFD-core
 ---------------------------------------------------------------------
 [bluecfd-github](http://bluecfd.github.io/Core/)
 This is based on [MinGW](http://www.mingw.org/) which is a minimalistic Linux enviroment for Windows.
 So you have also Unix-Bash, where you execute commands.
+Unfortunately blueCFD is stuck to openFOAM 5, but it's worth to test if the WSL is not working.